carlreinecken/kiwi/README.md

 $amount_of_all_users = $user->count();
 ```

 The model instance on which `count()` was called will not be changed.
-The conditions and limit will stay, unless you pass `count(true)`.
+The query will stay in the object, unless you pass `count(true)` to reset it.

 #### Where Conditions